theheking/intro-to-python/practical_overview/5_Combining_DataFrames.md

 <a href="https://colab.research.google.com/github/theheking/intro-to-python/blob/gh-pages/5_Combining_DataFrames.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 # Learning How to Combine DataFrames

-A common problem when dealing with is data is when you want combine two or more dataframes into one larger, more representative one.
-Here we will learn how to both concatenate or merge two datasets using pandas.
+A common problem when dealing with is data is when you want to combine two or more data frames into one larger, more representative one.
+Here we will learn how to concatenate or merge two datasets using pandas.

+Objectives
+- Be able to merge two dataframes using pandas using different methods
+- Be able to concatenate two dataframes together

+We will be using two model datasets from the UCSB python ecology workshop.